top of page

 The only thing that needs to change is the voice in your head telling you otherwise.

-So the next time that shame sneaks in: when you finish something and feel the urge to downplay it, hide it, or dismiss it comes up.
-I want you to pause and look at yourself.
+So the next time that shame sneaks in, when you finish something and feel the urge to downplay it, hide it, or dismiss it; I want you to pause and look at yourself.

 Ask yourself: